 ASQ is a Global framework and is used to determine the level of satisfaction of services provided by EY to its clients.

 13.1 Providing wide range of technology applications and support services to the Member Firms, including global data center support services.

-13.2 Centralised procurement of software licences from third party vendors, such as email systems, computer security systems, voice mail connectivity and internet services.
+13.2 Centralized procurement of software licenses from third party vendors, such as email systems, computer security systems, voice mail connectivity and internet services.